balraj-johal/quando-websocket-relay/README.md

 # quando-websocket-relay

-This is a simple websocket relay for the express use of relaying websocket singals from one instance of Quando (see link below) to another.
+This is a simple Node.js server for the express use of relaying websocket signals from one instance of Quando (see link below) to another.

 https://github.com/andrewfstratton/quando